 Conceptualizations of democracy launch a monumental "adjective game", finding associations with democracy on both expected and unexpected places (Gagnon 2018).
 One way to distinguish between conceptualizations of democracy is the range between minimalist ones, focusing on free and fair political competition only, to maximalist ones, incorporating output-based standards, such as social justice (Bühlmann et al. 2012; for more details on conceptions of democracy in relation to CC operation, see Steuer 2022, 1209-11).
-This distinction incorporates, inter alia, individual rights as inherently linked to conditions of democracy to include among its features some form of social justice (Baviskar and Malone 2004, 10; Merkel 2014, 13-14) but its specific components vary.
+This distinction incorporates, inter alia, individual rights as inherently linked to conditions of democracy government (Besson 2011).
+It also retains the possibility for the intepreters of democracy to include among its features some form of social justice (Baviskar and Malone 2004, 10; Merkel 2014, 13-14) but its specific components vary.
 Furthermore, it leaves open the possibility for the CCs to defend democracy at or in

-&lt;sup>1 Space constraints do not permit discussing Arendt's perspective on courts and the extent to which it (following Bassok's interpretation thereof) might be out of sync with Arendt's own reading of politics as formulated in her other works.
+1 Space constraints do not permit discussing Arendt's perspective on courts and the extent to which it (following Bassok's interpretation thereof) might be out of sync with Arendt's own reading of politics as formulated in her other works.
 Briefly, these contradictions might reduce with a reading of expert authority in Arendt not as altogether administrative or technical but as necessarily in need of embracing democracy and its associated values in order to preserve politics as freedom.